HelloCheshire/SimpleTimelines.js/readme.md

 ## Customization

 Simple timeline is barebones.
-It's left lightweight to allow easier customization of css and data.
+It's left lightweight to allow easier customization of css and js.

 Edit `simpletimeline.css` and `simpletimeline.js` to your hearts content!